giantswarm/docs/src/content/guides/spot-instances-with-on-demand-fallback/index.md

 Credit where credit is due: this solution has been proposed [in a blog post by Nir Forer](https://blog.doit-intl.com/running-eks-workloads-on-spot-instances-with-on-demand-instances-fallback-14bef39ce689).
 We adapt it here to match exactly the situation of Giant Swarm tenant clusters on AWS.

-**Note:** This guide has been written for release v11.4.0 with [cluster-autoscaler](https://github.com/kubernetes/autoscaler) v1.16.5, provided via our [cluster-autoscaler-app](https://github.com/giantswarm/cluster-autoscaler-app) version [v1.16.0](https://github.com/giantswarm/cluster-autoscaler-app/releases/tag/v1.16.0).
+**Note:** This guide has been written for tenant cluster release v11.4.0 with [cluster-autoscaler](https://github.com/kubernetes/autoscaler) v1.16.5, provided via our [cluster-autoscaler-app](https://github.com/giantswarm/cluster-autoscaler-app) version [v1.16.0](https://github.com/giantswarm/cluster-autoscaler-app/releases/tag/v1.16.0).

 ## Cluster set-up